akpietsch/Tomini-Tolitoli-Linguistic-Data-Parser/README.md

 - Dr. Gabriele Schwiertz (Active collaborator and linguistic supervision)
 - Anne-Kathrin Pietsch (Technical implementation, Institute of Digital Humanities)

-## Acknowledgments

-We acknowledge the following external resources and collaborators used in this project for linguistic analysis:

-- Prof. Dr. Nikolaus P. Himmelmann Head of Institute of Linguistics, University of Cologne
-- Dr. Gabriele Schwiertz, Active collaborator and linguistic supervision
-- Anne-Kathrin Pietsch, Technical implementation, Institute of Digital Humanities

 ## License
 This project is licensed under the MIT License.